savonet/book/streaming.md

 - `request.dynamic` which plays a sequence of dynamically generated requests,
 - `request.once` which plays a request once.

-Those operator take care of resolving the requests before using them and destroying afterward, so that you are only going to need `request.create` in practice in the above list of functions, although other are used in the standard library to implement advanced operators.
+Those operators take care of resolving the requests before using them and destroying them afterward.

 #### Metadata {#sec:requests-metadata}

-When resolving requests, Liquidsoap inserts metadata in addition to the metadata already contained in the files.
+When resolving requests, Liquidsoap inserts metadata\index{metadata} in addition to the metadata already contained in the files.
 This can be observed with the following script:

 ```{.liquidsoap include="liq/request-metadata.liq" from=1}
 ```

 Here, we are creating a request from a file path `test.mp3`.
-Since we did not resolve the request, the metadata of the file have not been read yet.
-However, the request still contains metadata indicating information about it.
+Since we did not resolve the request, the metadata of the file has not been read yet.
+However, the request still contains metadata indicating internal information about it.
 Namely, the script prints:

 ```